AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 Step 1: Setup Interface Address
 -------------------------------

-CloudN works by dividing the subnet where CloudN is deployed into sub-segment where each sub-segment becomes the VPC/VNet CIDR in the cloud.
-We recommend you deploy CloudN in its own subnet to maximize the number of VPC/VNets you can create.
+ACX works by dividing the subnet where ACX is deployed into sub-segment where each sub-segment becomes the VPC/VNet CIDR in the cloud.
+We recommend you deploy ACX in its own subnet to maximize the number of VPC/VNets you can create.

-Statically assign CloudN IP address
+Statically assign ACX IP address
 ------------------------------------

-You can statically assign an IP address to CloudN.
-Choose this approach if you use CloudN to connect to an existing VPC.
-In the use case where CloudN does not create a VPC and build encrypted tunnel, CloudN does not need to be deployed on a separate subnet.
+You can statically assign an IP address to ACX.
+Choose this approach if you use ACX to connect to an existing VPC.
+In the use case where ACX does not create a VPC and build encrypted tunnel, ACX does not need to be deployed on a separate subnet.

 Command: setup\_interface\_static\_address